curi/fi/docs/_posts/2020-10-04-learning-report-2020-week-40.md

 This week Elliot and I had a practice discussion (over both tutorials) about whether genes can play a significant role in one's thoughts.
 I felt like it was valuable for a few reasons:

 - I haven't had many discussions like that.
 I felt like we got to the important bits much quicker than 'normal' conversations (if 'normal' conversations ever get to the point).
+  - differences
+    - focus -- keeping attention on 1 thing at a time
+    - msgs less 'laden' with presumption
 - By keeping a tree of the conversation it became clearer the role each person played to the 'breadth' of the discussion (how many forks were in the tree).
 It was also clear how I was contributing to that a lot more than Elliot was.
 - The 'challenges' Elliot put to me (in response to the ideas I was putting forward) were relevant and they either teased out required information or asked me questions that, when I attempted to answer, pointed out issues with the idea.